M66B/FairEmail/docs/FAQ-sv-rSE.md

 ## Auktoriserar konton

-In most cases, the quick setup wizard will be able to automatically identify the correct configuration.
+I de flesta fall kommer snabbinstallationen att automatiskt kunna identifiera rätt konfiguration.

-If the quick setup wizard fails, you'll need to manually set up an account (to receive email) and an identity (to send email).
+Om snabbinstallationen misslyckas, måste du manuellt konfigurera ett konto (för att ta emot e-post) och en identitet (för att skicka e-post).
 For this you'll need the IMAP and SMTP server addresses and port numbers, whether SSL/TLS or STARTTLS should be used and your username (mostly, but not always, your email address) and your password.

 Searching for *IMAP* and the name of the provider is mostly sufficient to find the right documentation.